vmware/node-replication/README.md

 The benchmark reports throughput in ops/s.

 To run this benchmark execute:
-`cargo bench -- stack`
+`RUST_TEST_THREADS=1 cargo bench --bench stack`

 ### Synthetic data-structure [[src](benches/synthetic.rs)]

-A benchmark that evaluates the performance of the NR library by using a synthetic model for the data-structure that gets replicated.
+A benchmark that evaluates the performance of the NR library by using a configurable cache-model for the data-structure that gets replicated.

+`RUST_TEST_THREADS=1 cargo bench --bench synthetic`